GNU Debugger: Framestacks

 When a program is halted it may be several layers deep in function calls.
 Each level of function call is called a frame and the collection of frames is called a frame stack.
 When execution is halted one can navigate either up or down to a specific frame in order to examine the value of variables or expressions at a particular level which is useful to assist debugging programs.
 The backtrace command will provide a list of all of the frames in the stack.
 The info args command displays all of the arguments passed to the current frame and the info local command displays a list of the variables available to it along with their values.

-Scripting Support
+Scripting support

 GDB includes the ability to define command routines that can be used to automate frequently repeated sets of gdb instructions.
 These consisting of gdb commands placed between define and end statements.
-Parameters to these routines are not declared by name however they are passed in special variables $arg1, $arg2, $arg3... with special variable $argc representing the # of command line arguments.
+Parameters to these routines are not declared by name however they are passed in special variables $arg1, $arg2, $arg3... with special variable $argc representing the number of command line arguments.

 Additionally gdb includes if/else and while blocks terminated by end statements as well as loop_break and loop_continue statements to manage flow of control.